 - If you are correct and the person is mistaken or unreasonable, it is possible that you could effectively explain to someone that they are not being harassed, that they are confused or mistaken.
 But this is a very difficult and risky path to take -- risky for you and for the institution.
 This is a conversation we want only those professionals who are trained and experienced in identifying sexual harassment, and authorized to do so by W&M, to have.

-- It is very rare for someone to fabricate a claim of sexual harassment.
+- It is very rare for someone to fabricate a claim of sexual harassment or assault.
 But if this unlikely event occurred, we would want to address it as quickly as possible to protect anyone being falsely accused.
 Guidance on false complaints is provided below.

 Hypotheticals.
 Hypothetical situations involving faculty, supervisors, and other employees are provided to help people understand their responibilities:

 What if I don’t report something that I should have reported?
 First, remember that individuals who themselves are harassed or discriminated against are not required to report.
 For others who are required to report, failure to do so may result in disciplinary action.
 Any disciplinary action would be imposed under applicable personnel policies.
 The nature of the disciplinary action would depend on the circumstances.
-For example, a staff member who failed to report a hostile environment in his department because he failed to recognize the environment as hostile would be treated differently than a faculty member who decided not to pass along a report of sexual harassment brought to him by a student because he (faculty member) decided that the student was being too sensitive.
+For example, a staff member who failed to report a hostile environment in his department because he failed to recognize the environment as hostile would be less serious and so treated differently than a faculty member who decided not to pass along a report of sexual assault brought to him by a student because he (faculty member) decided that it wasn't really assault.

 If reporting is mandatory, does that mean that if I’m a victim of sexual assault or have experienced harassment, and I don’t report it, you will take disciplinary action against me?
 No. The mandatory reporting requirement is focused on getting supervisors, colleagues, or others to report discrimination of which they become aware.
 The reporting requirement does not apply to the people who have been harassed.
 We want people who have been or are being harassed to come to us, so that we can help, but we are not going to penalize them if they do not.

-Someone comes to me and says that something bad has happened to her, and seems like she wants to tell me about it, but she asks me whether our conversation will be confidential.
+A student comes to me and says that something bad has happened to her and seems like she wants to tell me about it, but she asks me whether our conversation will be confidential.
 What do I tell her?
 Tell her that you will be discrete, but that depending on what she tells you, you may need to tell someone else.
-You can explain this is because the university has an obligation to provide a safe, non-discriminatory environment.
-If she has more questions about confidentiality, you could encourage her to talk to a Title IX Coordinator.
+You can explain this is because the university has an obligation to provide a safe environment for its students.
+If she has more questions about confidentiality, please give her the information card included in the Title IX pamphlet, or you could encourage her to visit Haven (Care Support Services).

 The policy encourages people to report unwelcome conduct even if it doesn’t rise to the level of sexual harassment.
 Does that mean that unwelcome conduct is also prohibited?
 Our goal is to prevent sexual harassment.
 To help us do that, we want to stop borderline behavior before it becomes sexual harassment.
 If this type of behavior is reported, the university can take appropriate action, such as a supervisor speaking with the employee and explaining why his or her behavior is causing concerns.
 It would be absurd for the university to be aware of an employee subjecting coworkers to unwelcome sexual conduct (for example) and do nothing because the conduct hadn't quite yet become severe or pervasive enough to violate the Sexual Harassment Policy.
 In some cases, the unwelcome conduct is unacceptable and misconduct on its own, even if it is not sexual harassment.
 For example, if an employee is accessing sexually explicit content on his computer, that may be a violation of state law and university computer use policy, even if it is not sexual harassment.

 The policy says that it is a violation to make a false complaint.
-(Section (IV)(A)) Does this mean if I report something and it is investigated and determined not to be sexual harassment, I will be punished?
-No. You will only be disciplined if evidence shows that you brought the complaint knowing that it was false – knowing that it wasn’t sexual harassment.
-Sometimes, an investigation cannot find enough evidence to prove that sexual harassment occurred.
+Does this mean if I report something and it is investigated and determined not to be sexual harassment, I will be punished?
+No. Sometimes, an investigation cannot find enough evidence to prove that sexual harassment occurred.
 That is not the same as an investigation finding that a complaint was false.
+Only in the very rare circumstance of the university finding compelling evidence that you were lying -- that you knew that there was no harassment and made the report maliciously or otherwise deliberately -- would the university consider initiating an action against you for false reporting.
+An example of compelling evidence would be an email from you to a colleague in which you talked about your plans to "frame" the accused harasser.

-What happens if an investigation is made and the determination is that there was not a violation of the Sexual Harassment Policy?
+What happens if an investigation is made and the determination is that there was not a violation of the policy?
 The two most common situation that result in a determination of "no violation" are:

-(1) the decision-making body cannot find enough evidence to conclude that the alleged conduct occurred.
-For example, a female student alleges that a faculty member made repeated, negative, comments about her role as a mother holding back her academic success, but the investigation does not find any other evidence supporting this allegation.
-Unless the investigation found strong evidence that the student fabricated the allegations, the matter would be concluded with no action against the student; if there were strong evidence, that would be processed as a potential Honor Code violation.
-This would be highly unusual and scrutinized closely, because everyone bringing a sexual harassment complaint is protected against retaliation.
-Guidance on retaliation is provided below.
+- the decision-making body cannot find enough evidence to conclude that the alleged conduct occurred.
+For example, a female student alleges that a faculty member made repeated, negative comments about her role as a mother holding back her academic success, but the investigation does not find any other evidence supporting this allegation.

-(2) the decision-making body concludes that the alleged conduct is not sexual harassment.
+- the decision-making body concludes that the alleged conduct is not sexual harassment.
 For example, if a male employee complains about a co-worker asking him out on and complimenting him on his appearance, it is possible that the decision-making body would conclude that this behavior is not severe or pervasive enough to constitute sexual harassment.
 (It is also possible for such conduct to constitute sexual harassment.)
 In this situation, it is likely that the co-worker would be directed to stop the behavior but no disciplinary action taken; depending on the facts and circumstances, other remedial action such as separating the individuals could be appropriate.
-This would not be considered a "false complaint."

 What is retaliation?
 Guidance about the nature of retaliation is available on this website, as a handout for individuals involved in discrimination investigations.